wp-plugins/nksnow/readme.txt

 Please tell me if you use this plugin successfully on older blogs.
 I got reports that the plugin doesn't work on 2.5, it's on my todo list.

 == Changelog ==
+0.4.2	Fix the bug introduced by the last 'fix'<br />
 0.4.1	Fix potential bug by using PLUGINDIR constant instead of hardcoded path.<br />
 0.4.0	Add install hook + minor updates.<br />
 0.3.0	Add leaves, make it possible to select different flakes, drops and leaves at the same time.
 Updates in the wind algo too.<br />